vlam321/Inf191BloomFilter/README.md

 # Inf191BloomFilter

 ## Installation
-To start working on this project, simply fork this repository and clone it using after replacing ¿?vlam321¿? with your user name, Like so:
+To start working on this project, simply fork this repository and clone it using after replacing "vlam321" with your user name, Like so:
 `git clone https://github.com/yourGithubUserName/Inf191BloomFilter`

 ## Dependencies
 The following dependencies will be needed to run some of the files in this repo.
 Use the commands below to install them if needed.
 ### Go MySQL Driver
 ` go get -u github.com/go-sql-driver/mysql`
-###
+### Bloom Filter
 `go get -u github.com/willf/bloom`

 ## Test Data Generator